Mortgages for Young People

 Lifetime ISA

-You can save up to £4,000 a year and the government will add a 25% bonus each year, so it’s a great way to make your deposit go further if you’re prepared to put in a few years of savings before getting a mortgage.
+You can save up to £4,000 a year, and the government will add a 25% bonus each year, so it’s a great way to make your deposit go further if you’re prepared to put in a few years of savings before getting a mortgage.

-Other support that’s available
+Other available support

 A family springboard mortgage, sometimes known as a family deposit mortgage or just a family mortgage, is one type of guarantor mortgage.
-With a family springboard mortgage you’ll need a family member who is prepared to have an amount of their own savings held in an account for a set period of time, often 3-5 years, while you start to pay off your mortgage.
-At the end of the term the savings are released, with interest.
+With a family springboard mortgage, you’ll need a family member who is prepared to have an amount of their own savings held in an account for a set period of time, often 3-5 years, while you start to pay off your mortgage.
+At the end of the term, the savings are released with interest.

 Matthew's Story